This is what I shared in church on Sunday – with a few tweaks for this context.

 We can see this compassion, and while we disagree with the ethic of on-demand abortion that it leads to, we can appreciate the sincere concern for others that underlies this perspective.

-4) We recognize the human centered, ungodly element of the fury of those who disagree with this ruling.
+4) We recognize the human centered, self-protective element of the fury of those who disagree with this ruling.

 Alongside compassion, at the heart of support for abortion there is also present a supremely human-centered view of the world consisting of a demand to be able to do what we want with our bodies, whenever we want, with whoever we want, without consequences.
 But as those created by God, we know that we are not autonomous creatures.
 We are supremely dependent and intertwined.